pagekit/docs/developer-guides/how-to-theme.md

     ],
 	```

-2. Now we have made the new position known to Pagekit, we need to create a position renderer.
-To lay out the widgets of the position in a grid, create the file `views/position-grid.php`:
+2. Now that we have made the new position known to Pagekit, we need also to create a position renderer.
+We could skip this step and use a default renderer, but then all widgets would simply render below each pther.
+So to lay out the widgets in a grid, create the file `views/position-grid.php`:

 	```
     <?php foreach ($widgets as $widget) : ?>